Principal's Teaching and Learning Awards

 • A call for nominations will be announced by the Principal, posted on the Principal's website and a Gazette article, and promoted by our award partners.

-• Nominations may be submitted by any combination of students, faculty, and staff colleagues, Department Heads or Deans.
+• Nominations may be submitted by any combination of students (undergraduate, graduate, or postgraduate), faculty, and staff colleagues, alumni, Department Heads or Deans.
 Self-nominations will also be considered.
 Nominations for women, visible/racialized minorities, Indigenous Peoples, persons with disabilities, and persons of any sexual orientation or gender identity are welcome and encouraged.

-• Two (2) letters of support are required for each award, submitted via the online nomination form.
+• Two (2) letters of support are required for each award, each authored by an individual or group other than the nominator(s).
 Letters should be a maximum of 750 words and directly address the criteria listed for each award.

 Email principal.awards@queensu.ca with any questions.